GarrettBPowell/SE1BoxProject_gmm/README.txt

 6. Show the solution.

 7. Ask what keeps us up at night.
+    What is a box?
+    How does scaling work for SVG files

 8. Size it up.
+    It will take about a semester
+    8-12 weeks

 9. Be clear on what’s going to give.
     Customization beyond cubes and rectangular prisims

 10. Show what it’s going to take.
+     A lot of bug fixing and changing layouts and design.

 Complexity: 13